Skip to main content

 Classics undergraduate information

-You can study Classics at Girton even if you have no language qualifications in Latin or Ancient Greek.
-It means taking a four-year course, which is unique in the UK, in that it enables students without prior experience in Classical languages to take both Latin and Greek from scratch to a high level.
-Girton also welcomes applicants for the three-year course, for which A-Level Latin is required, both for its Intensive Greek stream and for its non-Intensive stream (for which A-Level Greek is required).
+You can study Classics at Girton whether or not you have studied Latin and/or Classical Greek.
+There are different versions of the three-year course depending on whether you have two ancient language A-Levels or one, and there is a four-year course, whose first year focuses on Latin and then Greek, for those who have never studied either ancient language, or who have less than A-level experience in Latin.
+This course is unique in the UK in enabling students to take both Latin and Classical Greek from scratch to a high level.
 Whatever your interests and whatever experience you have in studying the culture, literature and languages of the Greece and Roman world, we strongly encourage you to explore Classics as early and as widely as possible.

 Classics postgraduate information